taqinur/hunt-your-book-client/README.md

 5. Admin can verify the sellers and delete any seller or buyer from dashboard.

 ## tools and technology used for Front-end :
-1. react
+1. React js
 2. Tailwind
 3. DaisyUi
 4. react query
-5. react toastify
+5. react-hot-toast
+6. react-icons

 ## tools and technology used for Back-end :
 1. Node js